HenrySilvaCS/basicMLpy/index.md

 The source code for the latest version of the package is available [Here](https://github.com/HenrySilvaCS/basicMLpy)<br />
 The source code for all the versions of the package is available [Here](https://test.pypi.org/project/basicMLpy/#history)
 ## Package features
 The package currently contains five different modules.
-Their functionalities are described below.<br />
+Their functionalities are described below:<br />
 ### basicMLpy.regression module contains the following functionalities:
 * Linear Regression
 * Ridge Regression